GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 #### 2024

 <ins>Note:</ins> publications from 2023 and 2024 reflect my Research Coordinator role at Deezer, where I was responsible for supervising projects.
-In these publications, I am often listed as the second or last author.
+I am often listed as the second or last author in these publications.

 - **vMF-exp: von Mises-Fisher Exploration of Large Action Sets with Hyperspherical Embeddings** <br>
 W. Bendada, <ins>G. Salha-Galvan</ins>, R. Hennequin, T. Bontempelli, T. Bouabça, T. Cazenave <br>